KrisKioko/horizontal_list_02/README.md

 # horizontal_list_02

-A new Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This is a simple flutter project to display swipping of items horizontally while viewing them on a different page when tapped.

 A few resources to get you started if this is your first Flutter project: